33themes/ttt-crop/readme.txt

 == Screenshots ==

+1. Typical problem with cropped image.
+2. Go to medias and open the images, and click in TTT Crop.
-1. Choose the image size and crop the image in the area you want.
+3. Choose the image you need, and crop in the area you want.
-2. Save the image ones is croped
-3. Find the links to open the tool
-4. In featured
+4. You can crop from featured box

 == Hacks ==

+Just copy&paste this code into your functions.php

 **Remove sizes from the editor**

-You can remove some sizes from the TTT Crop thumbnail editor with this code in your functions.php.

-Example code:

 `add_filter( 'tttcrop_image_sizes', 'custom_tttcrop_image_sizes');
 function custom_tttcrop_image_sizes( $sizes ) {